The little car that started Perodua on the road to success

 The Kancil 2

 The Kancil would be updated in 2002, becoming the Kancil 2, with more cosmetic changes.
-By then, with Italian designed Marcello Gandini also involved, Malaysian designers had gained more experience and were able to ‘Malaysianise’ the model more.
+By then, with Italian designer Marcello Gandini also involved, Malaysian designers had gained more experience and were able to ‘Malaysianise’ the model more.
 One idea they took from the Toyota Prius, the world’s first mass-produced hybrid, was the central location of the instrument panel.

 Perodua Kancil